Why Old Souls Struggle To Find Love?

 My first relationship happened in my early twenties, with Luna.
 Up until that point in my life, I didn’t feel that any person matched my intensity of love, even after traveling through countless countries and meeting hundreds of people.

 Over the years workings with many Old Souls I’ve come to realize that many others experience this exact same problem: the inability to find, or form, a truly fulfilling relationship.
+Why old souls struggle to find love?

 Here are some of the main reasons why finding love as an Old Soul is so difficult: